forkwork/langflow/docs/docs/Concepts/concepts-overview.md

 If you're familiar with [React Flow](https://reactflow.dev/learn), a **flow** is a node-based application, a **component** is a node, and the connections between components are **edges**.

-When a flow is run, Langflow builds a Directed Acyclic Graph (DAG) graph object from the nodes (components) and edges (connections between components), with the nodes sorted to determine the order of execution.
+When a flow is run, Langinfra builds a Directed Acyclic Graph (DAG) graph object from the nodes (components) and edges (connections between components), with the nodes sorted to determine the order of execution.
 The graph build calls the individual components' `def_build` functions to validate and prepare the nodes.
 This graph is then processed in dependency order.
 Each node is built and executed sequentially, with results from each built node being passed to nodes that are dependent on the previous node's results.

 Flows are stored on local disk at these default locations:

-* **Linux or WSL on Windows**: `home/<username>/.cache/langflow/`
+* **Linux or WSL on Windows**: `home/<username>/.cache/langinfra/`
-* **MacOS**: `/Users/<username>/Library/Caches/langflow/`
+* **MacOS**: `/Users/<username>/Library/Caches/langinfra/`

-The flow storage location can be customized with the [LANGFLOW_CONFIG_DIR](/environment-variables#LANGFLOW_CONFIG_DIR) environment variable.
+The flow storage location can be customized with the [LANGINFRA_CONFIG_DIR](/environment-variables#LANGINFRA_CONFIG_DIR) environment variable.

 ## Find your way around

-If you're new to Langflow, it's OK to feel a bit lost at first.
+If you're new to Langinfra, it's OK to feel a bit lost at first.
 We’ll take you on a tour, so you can orient yourself and start creating applications quickly.

-Langflow has four distinct regions: the [workspace](#workspace) is the main area where you build your flows.
+Langinfra has four distinct regions: the [workspace](#workspace) is the main area where you build your flows.
 The components sidebar is on the left, and lists the available [components](#components).
 The [playground](#playground) and [Publish pane](#publish-pane) are available in the upper right corner.

 ![](/img/workspace.png)